nishantranganaik/PCA_Project/README.md

 - The **PC2 direction** is perpendicular and captures the remaining variance, which is mostly noise or within-class variation.
 - The two lines form a new coordinate system centered at the data mean.
 PCA essentially rotates the original axes (GATA3, XBP1) into these new directions.

-## 6. Figure 1c — Projection onto PC1
+## 6. Plot 1c — Projection onto PC1

 ### What is PCA?